aviaryan/VSCodeNotebook/DOCUMENTATION.markdown

 * Only *.txt and *.md files are detected as notes.

 * You don't need to be in decrypted state to create a new note.
 Even when in encrypted state, you can create a note.
 When `manager.py` starts decrypting the notes, this new file will be ignored and will be encrypted when it's time to encrypt.

-<a name="subl-cli"></a>
-* **Open SublimeNotebook from commandline:** You can open a Sublime Text project from the command line with `subl --project path/to/your/project`, provided that you set up the `subl` command on your system ([see the official Sublime Text documentation](https://www.sublimetext.com/docs/3/osx_command_line.html)).
-You might want to set up an alias to open your notebook project.
-Also check out other command line options listed in the [unofficial documentation for Sublime Text](http://docs.sublimetext.info/en/latest/command_line/command_line.html).